-Explorason’s favourite reason for train travel!
-On many (not all) of the trains we were able to charge our technology and have use of free wifi.
+Explorason’s favorite reason for train travel!
+On many (not all) of the trains, we were able to charge our technology and have use of free wifi.
 This meant I could write articles, catch up on social media and the world news, write emails, plan our travel or sit back and watch a movie on the laptop.
 None of this I could do if I was driving a car.

 TABLES AND TRAYS:

 Because all the seats had either a fold-down tray or a center table, we were able to use our computers, and also spread out and have Explorason do his school work.
 We could eat meals, have drinks, and more.

 FIRST CLASS COMFORT:

 The seats in First Class are definitely superior.
 Headrests, lay back, plush comfort and sometimes even a private carriage, we loved traveling in style.
 The seats on our Swiss train were far more superior than the Irish Air company we used to fly with recently to get from an island.
 More leg room, lovely fabric, spacious etc.

 We felt very secure on the trains.
 Guards are in attendance, there is Border Police in some areas that come on board to check passports, and staff frequently walked the main train corridor which helped us to feel really safe.
 Once we even had an enclosed cabin with curtains within the train carriage, so we were able to close the door and draw the curtains for total privacy and Explorason spread out for a sleep.

 In Italy, we were on a regional train, but the train went on a ship to Sicily.
 Not only was this educational, but the staff allowed us to get off and assisted Explorason and I, on the ship when we became separated when using the bathrooms.
 The railway staff rallied around helping us to find each other!

 We were jumping for joy with the affordability of our train travel.